 But stepping back from the job quality issue, a far greater failure is our inability to understand the fundamentals that enter into the employment rate—in the United States or abroad.
 Indeed, the real unemployment rate in the United States is likely far higher than the official figure.
 This confusion is rooted in an ever-changing definition of the eligible labor pool.
 In fact, America’s Bureau of Labor Statistics actually computes six different unemployment figures with varying definitions, with most people looking at the lowest headline number.
 The United States is not alone in these idiosyncrasies.
 While all OECD countries are supposed to use the International Labor Organization definition for “unemployment,” most create their own versions.

 For example, let’s say there are 100 eligible workers, and five can’t find jobs—that’s simply 5 percent unemployment.
 One year later, the economy hits a rough patch and five more people lose jobs.
 Now we have 10 percent official unemployment.
-But let’s assume that of the original five unemployed people, three are no longer eligible for unemployment benefits.
+But let’s assume that of the original five unemployed people, three stop looking for work - they're discouraged.
 The way government statisticians adjust for this is to reduce the total labor force by three to 97.
 Official stats now calculate a labor force of 97, with seven more unemployed, dropping the “unemployment rate” to 7.2 percent.

 According to government statistics, if the same number of Americans were job-hunting today as in 2007, the official unemployment rate would be more than 11 percent, not the official rate of 8.3 percent released in early 2012.
 The labor pool has been reduced by the so-called “discouraged” workers who permanently drop out of the official numbers.
 Logic tells us more “discouraged workers” are a bad sign for any economy.
 Yet such a practice actually makes the official unemployment rate look better.
 In Japan, the historic practice of companies keeping idle employees on the books versus outright firing them is believed to depress unemployment rates substantially.
 Some economists believe the real rates may be as high 12.2 percent compared to the current “official” rate of 4.6 percent.